Rob-Mundy/p4-weddingapp/README.md

 [Github](https://github.com/users/Rob-Mundy/projects/3/views/1) - To create issues from user stories and manage via Kanban board.

-Bootstrap - Framework code used throughout the website including: Nav bar, Hero image, Guestlist listgroup.
+Bootstrap - Framework code used throughout the website including: Nav bar, Hero image, Guest list listgroup.
 Amendments to Bootstrap classess and custom stylings were added via a separate style.css file saved in the static folder.

 Google Fonts - To select and import the fonts used throughout the website.